Oslandia/workshop-qwc2/workshop.md

 **Hands-on exercise 1: start the VM**

-First, copy the `workshop-qwc2.ova` file to the file system of your local machine.

-Note: the file system used on the workshop USB key is exFAT. exFAT should work out-of-the-box on Windows and macOS.
-On Linux you need to install exFAT-specific packages.
-For example, on Debian-based distributions, the packages are `exfat-fuse` and `exfat-utils`.
+First of all you need to download the virtual appliance `workshop-qwc2.ova` from Oslandia's hekla.oslandia.net server.
+Go to http://hekla.oslandia.net/workshop-qwc2/, and download the `workshop-qwc2.ova` file (5.2 GBytes).

-Then you can you can optionally verify that the `workshop-qwc2.ova` file hasn't been corrupted by checking its md5 sum.
-On Linux you can do it like this:
+You can also download the `workshop-qwc2.ova.md5` file and check that the `workshop-qwc2.ova` file hasn't been corrupted during download.
+On Linux you can do the check with the following commande:

 ```shell
 $ md5sum -c workshop-qwc2.ova.md5